epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-01-gentoo-selective-emerge.markdown

 excerpt:
   With Equery, you can upgrade package by category.
   One category today.
 And other category the day after.
-  You can install only what you need, instead of compile all.
+  You can install only what you need, instead of compile all at once.
   And save your precious time.

 ---

+Hello again everybody.
+It has been a while since my last article.

 ### Preface